 When adding cumin to a dish, you can use ground cumin seeds or toasted cumin seeds.
 It works either way, so give them both a try and see what you like best.

 An easy way to get cumin into a meal is by adding the spice to hummus.
 Hummus is a versatile dip that can be added to grilled chicken, fish, wraps and vegetables.
-Explore my 29 Healthy Hummus Recipes.
+Explore these 29 healthy hummus recipes.
 Some of the recipes already call for cumin, but even if they don’t, you can add a teaspoon to create a more earthy taste.

 I mentioned how cumin is a great addition to soup, and here is a perfect example.
-My Black Bean Soup Recipe is loaded with fiber and flavor.
+This black bean soup recipe is loaded with fiber and flavor.
 Add as much cumin as you want — it will only enhance the flavor.
-You can also try my delicious Chilled Avocado and Zucchini Soup Recipe.
-It has anti-inflammatory properties and is high in potassium, magnesium and fiber.

-Cumin is also a popular addition to chili recipes and stews.
-It creates the perfect warming and grounding flavor — great for a chili night or a Crockpot meal.
-Try my Buffalo Chili Recipe — it calls for a bunch of flavorful and aromatic spices that will have your kitchen smelling great!
+Cumin creates the perfect warming and grounding flavor — great for a chili night or a slow cooker meal.
+Try this Paleo chili recipe — it calls for a bunch of flavorful and aromatic spices that will have your kitchen smelling great!

-Cumin seeds are safe when consumed in regular food amounts; research also suggests that the seeds are safe when taken by mouth in medicinal amounts, but be sure to consult with your health care provider before using cumin extract or supplements for medicinal purposes.
+Cumin seeds are safe when consumed in regular food amounts.
+Research also suggests that the seeds are safe when taken by mouth in medicinal amounts, but be sure to consult with your health care provider before using cumin extract or supplements for medicinal purposes.